Wigan: Industrial Revolution

 As a mill town, Wigan was an important centre of textile manufacture during the Industrial Revolution, but it was not until the 1800s that cotton factories began to spread into the town.
 This was due to a dearth of fast-flowing streams and rivers in the area, but by 1818 there were eight cotton mills in the Wallgate part of Wigan.
-In 1818 William Woods introduced the first power looms to the Wigan cotton mills.
+In 1818 William Woods introduced the first power-looms to the Wigan cotton mills.
 These mills swiftly became infamous for their dangerous and unbearable conditions, low pay and use of child labour.
 As well as being a mill town, Wigan was also an important centre for coal production.
 It was recorded that in 1854 there were 54 collieries in and around the town, about a sixth of all collieries in Lancashire.

 In the 1830s Wigan became one of the first towns in Britain to be served by a railway; the line had connections to Preston and the Manchester and Liverpool Railway.
 This was the first in a network of public and industrial railways which served the town during the period, much of which has since closed.
 Wigan began to dominate as a cotton town in the late 19th century, and this lasted until the mid-20th century.

+Irish connections

+Wigan has had a large Irish community.
+Being almost equal distance from Liverpool and Manchester, it received high immigration rates of Irish people in the 1800s following the Great Famine (Ireland).
+According to ‘Wigan World’ website, Wigan's population (including Ince and Pemberton townships) doubled from 39,000 in 1851 to 77,000 in 1881 with the immigration of Irish to the town the biggest factor.
+The Irish mainly settled in the central areas of the town such as Scholes and Ince with the area around Belle Green Lane referred to as Irishtown.
+St Patrick's church in Scholes was built in 1847 on the back of huge swathes of Irish immigration.

+The local amateur rugby league club Wigan St Patricks has the Irish shamrock on the club badge with green and black being the club colours.

+The Wigan accent has even been affected by the great number of Irish coming to the town.
+The local word "moidered", known elsewhere as "mithered", is said to have derived from pronouncing the word mithered in an Irish accent.

+The Brian Boru Club in Ashton-in-Makerfield was established in 1889 and is the oldest Irish club in the UK.